Andrew Cousins

 • Part of a team of counsel who acted for the Defendant insurer in a multi million pound claim arising from a coach crash abroad.
 Led by leading counsel.

-• Acted for the Defendant in defending a brain injury claim brought by a motorcyclist following a serious road traffic collision.
+• Acted for the Defendant in a brain injury claim brought by a motorcyclist following a serious road traffic collision.
 Case settled as a joint settlement meeting.
 Led by leading counsel.

 • Was part of the team assisting on a discovery and disclosure exercise in a billion pound High Court action concerning a foreign tax law claim.